Special church activities and services are announced

 The Rev. Ralph Satter, pastor of St. Matthew United Methodist Church, Peary, will preach at 9:45 a.m.
 Sunday.

 St. Paul Baptist

-The sermon title of Pastor Bradley A. Holmes of St. Paul Baptist Church, Gloucester, at the 11 a.m.
-Sunday service will be “A Husband, Wife, Girl and Boy?”
+The sermon title of Pastor Bradley A. Holmes of St. Paul Baptist Church, Gloucester, at 11 a.m.
+Sunday will be “What Jonah found in the Belly of the Whale.”

 Susanna Wesley United Methodist